james-lawlor/james-lawlor.github.io/biotrain-2024/index.md

 **Webpage Updates**
 - 05/21/2024:
   - Deployed website for 2024.
-- Changes from last year:
+- Changes from last year
-  - Restored course order to day 1 - unix; day 2 - R.
-  - Changed data download instructions to command line w/ walk through.
-  - Updated links to carpentries lessons.
+  - None

-**Logistics**: The Bootcamp is Wednesday, May 29 from 8 am - 12:30 pm and on Thursday, May 30 from 8 am - 12:30 pm. (two half-days) in the Chan Teaching Lab on the second floor of the Paul Propst Center (800 Hudson Way).
+**Logistics**: The Bootcamp is Wednesday, May 29 from 8 am - 12:30 pm and on Thursday, May 30 from 8 am - 12:30 pm. (two half-days) in the Chan Auditorium on the second floor of the Paul Propst Center (800 Hudson Way).

-**Objective/Rationale:** This one day workshop is intended to provide HudsonAlpha BioTrain interns and graduate rotation students an introduction to computational biology through a discussion on why computers are necessary in genomics, short unix shell and R tutorials followed by hands-on exercises [The Carpentries lessons](https://carpentries.org/), and tips on how to ask for help, keeping a computational lab notebook, and finding additional learning resources.
+**Objective/Rationale:** This two day workshop is intended to provide HudsonAlpha BioTrain interns and graduate rotation students an introduction to computational biology through a discussion on why computers are necessary in genomics, short unix shell and R tutorials followed by hands-on exercises [The Carpentries lessons](https://carpentries.org/), and tips on how to ask for help, keeping a computational lab notebook, and finding additional learning resources.

 **Prerequisites**:
 - Curiosity about computational biology and a basic understanding of the ideas of files and directories (folders).
-- Access to a laptop (talk to Nikki and Yokshitha if you need to borrow one).
+- Access to a laptop (talk to Michele if you need to borrow one).
 - Ability to use your favorite web browser to download and install the necessary software and data (see below).

 **Presenters:**